gpratte/texastoc-v2-react-redux/README.md

 Each step can be found on the cooresponding branch.

+## step 06 login api
+Wired up the client with the server by calling the login api to get a token.

+Installed Axios (https://github.com/axios/axios) to make make API calls
+* npm install --save axios

+Created an api.js to initialize axios.

+Created a loginClient to use axios to post to the /login api and save the token in the login store.

+One note: Brought up the texastoc server locally.
+Need to enhance its build pipeline to deploy to Heroku.

 ## step 05 season and current game
 I have a react/redux application for the current game.
 It has its own redux store.
 See https://github.com/gpratte/poker-league-current-game